-1) To examine the temporal order/bidirectional pathways between sleep and psychosocial adjustment over time
+1) To examine the temporal order/direction of associations between sleep and psychosocial adjustment over time

-2) To examine mediating pathways that explain associations between sleep and psychosocial adjustment
+2) To examine mediating pathways between sleep and psychosocial adjustment

-3) To assess individual differences (e.g., chronotype) that moderate the link between sleep and psychosocial adjustment
+3) To assess individual differences in the link between sleep and psychosocial adjustment

 A secondary line of work examines the link between meaning-making and psychological wellbeing, within the context of life story narratives.